xznhj8129/uNAVlib/README.md

 See https://codeberg.org/stronnag/msp_override \
 Allows MSP protocol to override RC channels coming from a transmitter, allowing use of both an RC transmitter and MSP control via CC.
 * Firmware must be built with  `USE_MSP_RC_OVERRIDE` (un-comment in `src/main/target/common.h` or append to `src/main/target/TARGET_NAME/target.h`).
-* Flight mode `MSP RC Override` is active
 * The override mask `msp_override_channels` is set for the channels to be overridden by entering `set msp_override_channels =  (your bitmask here, see utils)` in the CLI.
+* Flight mode `MSP RC Override` is active.

 ## Proxy
-This fork's starting point is the proxy branch of yamspy that has a new, experimental, script that allows you to play with MSP messages like you would do with [MAVProxy](https://ardupilot.org/mavproxy/).
+This fork's starting point is the [proxy branch](https://github.com/thecognifly/YAMSPy/tree/proxy) of YAMSPy that has a new, experimental, script that allows you to play with MSP messages like you would do with [MAVProxy](https://ardupilot.org/mavproxy/).
 This proxy will allow many scripts to share the same UART connected to the FC.
 Then, you can use YAMSPy in TCP mode (`use_tcp=True`) to connect to the FC using one of the ports created by the proxy (only one connection per port since it's TCP).
 To launch the proxy creating the ports `54310`, `54320`, and `54330`:

 ```
 $ python -m unavlib.msp_proxy --serial /dev/ttyACM0 --ports 54310 54320 54330
 ```
 In your script using unavlib you need to set `use_tcp=True` and pass the port number as the device.
-Check the script [`simpleUI_tcp.py`](/examples/simpleUI_tcp.py) in the `Examples` folder.
+Check the script [`simpleUI_tcp.py`](/examples/simpleUI_tcp.py) in the `examples` folder.

 ## Utilities
 gen_mode_config: Connects to your board and generates json file containing basic board info and mappings of your aux modes configuration for easier scripting.\